gresendesa/cgibank/doc/Storage.md

 {storage_name}#{field_foo[*][!]}#{field_bar[*][!]}...#{field_baz[*][!]}

 Meanings:
-	- {storage_name}: must receive exactly what the name suggests;
+  - {storage_name}: must receive exactly what the name suggests
   - #: is the field separator
   - {field_foo}, {field_bar}, {field_baz}: must receive the field names that storage will have.
-	- * and !: They're optional options
+  - * and !: They're optional
     - * define field as a unique field
     - ! define field as a required field

 Examples:

 ```
 User#username*!#email*!#password!#description#website
 Acesses#ip!#pid